It’s Time to Re-Think Ann Arbor’s Train Station Plan

 What should we do now?

 We are worried.
-It would be a waste and a gross injustice for wise use of our common resources if Ann Arbor built a grand new station and usurped infrastructure resources to the extent that the remainder of rail service for the Michigan to Chicago system was impaired.
+It would be a waste and a gross injustice of wise use of our common resources if Ann Arbor built a grand new station and usurped infrastructure resources to the extent that the remainder of rail service for the Michigan to Chicago system was impaired.

 The most recent opportunity for public comment on the project was November 2, 2017.
 Since then, Council has approved additional funds to cover unexpected costs for preliminary engineering.
 As of February 2019, while we continue waiting for a revised draft of the Environmental Assessment, we can re-start the discussion of the kind of passenger rail station and transportation center that we want in Ann Arbor.